KONMARI METHOD®

 What is the KonMari Method®?

-Besides starting a global movement centered on intentional living and joy, she also created a professional training program for certified KonMari® Consultants.
-I am one of 800+ certified KonMari® Consultants in over 50 countries.
+Beyond starting a global movement centered on intentional living and joy, she also created a professional training program for certified KonMari® Consultants.
+I am part of a global network of 800+ certified KonMari® Consultants across more than 50 countries.

 Marie Kondo © Photo credit KonMari Media, Inc.